romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are the two valid ways of running CodeQL analysis on GitHub?
+Q: What are the two valid ways of running CodeQL analysis on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Run the CodeQL CLI directly in an external CI system and upload the results to GitHub**